brunokoga/Montevideo/equipment.md

 _Shields_: Shields do not affect a character's maximum [Dexterity](gettingStarted#_dexterity) bonus, except for tower shields.

 **Armor Check Penalty** : Any armor heavier than leather, as well as any shield, hurts a character's ability to use [Dexterity](gettingStarted#_dexterity)- and [Strength](gettingStarted#_strength)-based skills.
-An armor check penalty applies to all [Dexterity](gettingStarted#_dexterity)- and [Strength](gettingStarted#_strength-based skill checks.
+An armor check penalty applies to all [Dexterity](gettingStarted#_dexterity)- and [Strength](gettingStarted#_strength)-based skill checks.
 A character's encumbrance may also incur an armor check penalty.

 _Shields_: If a character is wearing armor and using a shield, both armor check penalties apply.

 _Nonproficient with Armor Worn_: A character who wears armor and/or uses a shield with which he is not proficient takes the armor's (an_dir/or shield's) armor check penalty on attack rolls as well as on all [Dexterity](gettingStarted#_dexterity)- and [Strength](gettingStarted#_strength)-based ability and skill checks.
 The penalty for nonproficiency with armor stacks with the penalty for shields.

 _Sleeping in Armor_: A character who sleeps in medium or heavy armor is automatically fatigued the next day.
-He takes a –2 penalty on [Strength](gettingStarted#_strength) and [Dexterity](gettingStarted#_dexterity and can't charge or run.
+He takes a –2 penalty on [Strength](gettingStarted#_strength) and [Dexterity](gettingStarted#_dexterity) and can't charge or run.
 Sleeping in light armor does not cause fatigue.

 **Arcane Spell Failure Chance** : Armor interferes with the gestures that a spellcaster must make to cast an arcane spell that has a somatic component.
 Arcane spellcasters face the possibility of arcane spell failure if they're wearing armor.
 Bards can wear light armor and use shields without incurring any arcane spell failure chance for their bard spells.